nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 _Interfaces needed:_
 1. PWM to controll the speed of the motor that drives the object consumption system
 2. Two digital pins to Forward and Backward Directions
-3. Two digital pins to read the encoder outputs to get accurate measurments for speed and direction
+3. Two digital pins to read the encoder outputs to get accurate measurements for speed and direction

-Vision Subsystem - Requires communication to exchange sensor data structures through serial USB communcation.
-The vision subsystem is designed to abstract away the complication of the sensor data and path planning and communcate with the main controller subsystem lower level controllers, which will execute commands to drive motors and drive actuators.
+Vision Subsystem - Requires communication to exchange sensor data structures through serial USB communication.
+The vision subsystem is designed to abstract away the complication of the sensor data and path planning and communicate with the main controller subsystem lower level controllers, which will execute commands to drive motors and drive actuators.

-The vision subsystem will not have any direct pin requirements, but it will use USB communcation to exchange data between the main microcontroller and the vision microcontroller.
+The vision subsystem will not have any direct pin requirements, but it will use USB communication to exchange data between the main microcontroller and the vision microcontroller.

 _Total pins needed:_
 | Locomotion, Fireworks, and Feeding, Consumption Controller |    |